-If my dad were still here – I would ask him how he was told of Gordon’s death, and I would ask how he traveled home for the funeral.
+If my dad were still here, I would ask him how he was told of Gordon’s death.
+I would ask how he traveled home for the funeral.
 Passenger trains would make stops in small towns to let just one soldier off.

-We have a photo of Gordon’s 9 brothers – taken when all were home for his funeral.
+We have a photo of Gordon’s 9 brothers which was taken when all were home for his funeral.
 I do not know of any photos of the ten of them together.

 Uncle Gordon had taken out a $10,000 life insurance policy in his mother’s name.
 That $10,000 policy would be worth $145,000 in today’s money.
 Grandma had the choice of receiving one lump sum or to receive a monthly check for the rest of her life.